sigdotcom/Reddit-With-React/backend/README.md

 ## Middleware
 Koa's powerful infrastructure and ecosystem comes from middleware.
 Middleware are asynchronous functions with a stack-like control flow.
-The middleware flow is actions are executed downstream and then the control flow returns upstream.
+In middleware control flow actions are executed downstream and then the control flow returns upstream.
-Essentially, that means that functions are called in order of registering and when they return, they return execution to the middleware above it.
+Functions are called in order of when they were registered.
+On returning from the function, execution is returned to the middleware above it.
 An example:

 ### Example
 ```javascript